MRU-F22-CS1/instructions/readme.md

 Instructions will be released as they are developed.

 ## Assignment Submission Summary
-Assignments are submitted in two parts:
+Assignment submission requires 3 steps:
-1. Push your changes to GitHub.
+1. you **push** your changes to GitHub, then
-2. Verify that your changes are showing on GitHub, then copy and paste the URL into the assignment text box on D2L.
+2. you **verify** your changes are now on GitHub, then
+3. you **copy/paste** the URL of your GitHub repo into a D2L text box

 ## Git and GitHub Summary
 Words in `<brackets>` are just placeholders - do not type the `<>`.